intel-mpx/intel-mpx.github.io/pages/performance.md

 To evaluate the influence of multithreading, we measured and compared execution times of all benchmarks on 2 and 8 threads.
 The approach for enabling multithreading was different for different benchmark suites: for Phoenix it was enough to set a corresponding compilation flag; PARSEC required an alternative version of the source code (supplied with the suite).
 SPEC does not have a multithreaded version at all.
-Moreover, both SoftBound and SafeCode are not stable in multithreaded environments and therefore were excluded from measurements.
+Moreover, both SoftBound and SAFECode are not stable in multithreaded environments and therefore were excluded from measurements.

 {% include alert text='**MPX and multithreading**.
 MPX does not have any multithreading support.
 Though we experienced no multithreading issues in our benchmarks, we show how MPX can break in [multithreaded environments](/microbenchmarks#multithreading).' %}